Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Data

 \subsection{Survey Simulations}

-Our objective is to test spectroscopic transient classifiers such that we understand under what conditions they will succeed or fail when used on 4MOST-like spectra.
-As such we must simulate a set of spectra that are a good approximation to the real ones observed by the instrument.
+Our objective is to test spectroscopic transient classifiers such that we understand under what conditions they will succeed or fail in correctly determining the transient classes of 4MOST-like spectra.
+We must simulate a set of spectra that are a good approximation to the real ones observed by the instrument.
 The specific procedure for the creation of individual spectra is covered more in Section \ref{creating}, but we first discuss how we obtain a set a realistic properties for transients and their hosts.
 These properties can then be used to generate each spectrum, which in turn can be used to test each of the pre-existing transient classifiers.
-The results of these classifications can then be compared to the input spectrum's `true' properties as a means to quantify the success of a given classifier. \\ There are two pre-existing simulations from which transient and host properties are retrieved.
-The first is a TiDES-specific simulation of a population of transients and hosts performed in the SUpernova ANAlysis package \citep[SNANA]{2009PASP..121.1028K}.
-SNANA uses known intrinsic properties of various transient classes in combination with the survey strategy of the LSST survey to generate an LSST-specific transient population (Frohmaier et al., in prep.).
-These simulations produce a population of transient and host objects.
+The results of these classifications can then be compared to the input spectrum's `true' properties as a means to quantify the success of a given classifier. \\ We make use of two pre-existing, sequential simulations to produce a realistic sample of blended host-transient spectra.
+The first is a simulation of a population of transients and hosts performed in the SUpernova ANAlysis package \citep[SNANA]{2009PASP..121.1028K}.
+SNANA uses known intrinsic properties of various transient classes in combination with the survey strategy of the LSST survey to generate an LSST-specific transient population \citep{2025arXiv250116311F}.
+This simulation produces a population of transient and host objects.
 From them we obtain the intrinsic physical properties of host--transient systems.
 We obtain system redshift, host--transient separation, host \(r\)-band magnitude and transient template information.
+Throughout this paper magnitudes are calculated using the LSST \(r\)-band filter and are reported in the AB magnitude system \citep{1983ApJ...266..713O}.
 The process of creating simulated spectra is discussed in more detail in Section \ref{creating}.

 The second simulation is a simulation of the 4MOST survey operation of the full 5 years of observations of the southern sky.
 Observation targets are taken from the simulated survey input catalogs and their exposure times are computed using the 4MOST Exposure Time Calculator (ETC).
 The simulation is carried out with the 4MOST facility simulator (4FS) and makes use of the simulation code SELFIE.
 More detail about the SELFIE algorithm can be found in \citet{2020MNRAS.497.4626T, 2020A&A...635A.101T}.